-The first appointment is usually with a specialist dementia nurse and is routinely offered within 4 - 6 weeks of the referral reaching the service.
+The first appointment is usually with a specialist dementia nurse following receipt of the referral to the service.
 Depending on need, assessments may be undertaken by doctors or clinical psychologists.
 The first appointment lasts for approximately 2 hours.

 Following the first appointment most patients are offered a CT head scan or other structural and functional neuroimaging investigations.
 This part of the process can take up to 12 weeks as these investigations are provided by other local organisations.
 Patients may also be offered further assessment(s) and intervention(s) by occupational therapy and psychology to obtain more information.